 Trump and Vance Face Off in First Court Hearing Since SCOTUS Ruling

+MANHATTAN (CN) — One week to the day that the Supreme Court overwhelmingly rejected a claim of absolute immunity, New York prosecutors told a federal judge Thursday that President Donald Trump seeks the same backdoor relief for actions taken when he was a private citizen.

+“What the president’s lawyers are seeking here is delay,” Carey Dunne, general counsel

-(CN) — A week after the Supreme Court split the difference in a pair of cases concerning President Trump’s tax returns, lawyers for Trump fought in New York Thursday to quash Manhattan District Attorney Cyrus Vance’s probe under the overbreadth finding in the congressional case.
+With the Supreme Court splitting the difference in a pair of cases concerning Trump’s tax returns, the president’s lawyers attacked Vance’s probe this morning by invoking the overbreadth finding in the congressional case.

-“This subpoena is copied, verbatim, from a congressional subpoena,” Trump’s attorney William Consovoy told a federal judge this morning at a conference that began at 10 a.m. and remains ongoing.
+“This subpoena is copied, verbatim, from a congressional subpoena,” Trump’s attorney William Consovoy told the court.

 In his first face-off with the president’s lawyers since the Supreme Court’s decision, Vance’s office sounded the same warnings they have been making since Trump filed his federal lawsuit seeking to quash his subpoenas last September.
 On the surface, Vance’s office has prevailed at every stage of the proceeding, winning a scathing ruling from the trial judge, which was largely upheld on appeal and then affirmed by the highest court of United States.